TERMS (ТЕРМІНИ)May 14, '25 03:00

 What is correlation in simple terms?

-Correlation is the relationship between two quantities that change together.
+Correlation is a statistical relationship between two quantities that change simultaneously or have a similar pattern of change.

 Does correlation mean that one event causes another?